vocdoni/docs/docs/architecture/components/gateway.md

 ### Get Process List

-Get a list of processes from the Vochain for a specific entityId.
-There is a hardcoded maximum size of 64 for the process list.
-The starting process id to look at, can be specified using the field `fromId`.
-If `fromId` is empty, the first 64 process ids will be returned.
+Get a list of processes for a specific entity on the [Vochain](/architecture/components/vochain).
+There is a hardcoded maximum size of 64 per page.
+The process ID to start from can be specified with the field `fromId`.
+If empty, the leading 64 process ids will be returned.

-The `fromId` field can be used to seek an specific position and start from it.
-So if the first call with `fromId` empty returns 64 values, a second call may be done using `fromId`=`lastProcIdReceived` to get the next 64 values.
+The `fromId` field can be used to seek specific positions and start from them.
+So if a call without `fromId` returns 64 values, a second call with `fromId = lastProcIdReceived` will get the next 64 values.

 ```json
 {